 Authority: Business Affairs

-- Creditor is any person or organization who regularly extends, renews, or continues credit; any person or organization who regularly arranges for the extension, renewal, or continuation of credit; or any assignee of an original creditor who participates in the decision to extend, renew, or continue credit.
+- Creditor: Any person or organization who regularly extends, renews, or continues credit; any person or organization who regularly arranges for the extension, renewal, or continuation of credit; or any assignee of an original creditor who participates in the decision to extend, renew, or continue credit.

-- Covered Account is an account that a creditor offers or maintains, primarily for personal, family, or household purposes that involves or is designed to permit multiple payments or transactions.
+- Covered Account: An account that a creditor offers or maintains, primarily for personal, family, or household purposes that involves or is designed to permit multiple payments or transactions.

-- Red Flag is a pattern, practice or specific activity that indicates the possible existence of identity theft.
+- Red Flag: A pattern, practice or specific activity that indicates the possible existence of identity theft.

-- Identifying Information is any name or number that may be used, alone or in conjunction with any other information, to identify a specific person, including but not limited to: name, address, telephone number, social security number, date of birth, government issued driver’s license or identification number, alien registration number, government passport number, employer or taxpayer identification number, student identification number, computer’s Internet Protocol address, or routing code.
+- Identifying Information: Any name or number that may be used, alone or in conjunction with any other information, to identify a specific person, including but not limited to: name, address, telephone number, social security number, date of birth, government issued driver’s license or identification number, alien registration number, government passport number, employer or taxpayer identification number, student identification number, computer’s internet protocol (IP) address, or routing code.

 The following covered accounts are administered by the University or a service provider:

 - Perkins loans

 - Delinquent student account balances